gsoft-inc/wl-squide/docs/reference/runtime/useServices.md

 ### Returns

-A string-keyed object literal of custom service instances.
+An array of custom service instances.

 ## Usage